-If a frame front cross member is very badly distorted as a result of a front end collision, replacement is advisable because its rigid box construction makes proper straightening very difficult.
-Since the front suspension members are mounted on the frame front cross member, front end alignment will be affected if the cross member is not in perfect alignment.
+If a front spring support cross member is very badly distorted as a result of a front end collision, replacement is advisable because its rigid box construction makes proper straightening very difficult.
+Since the front suspension members are mounted on the front spring cross member, front end alignment will be affected if the cross member is not in perfect alignment.

-The front end and rear cross members, rear spring support cross member, and a number of braces and brackets are available for service replacement.
-The old members may be removed from the frame by cutting the attaching rivets and welds, after removing other parts or assemblies to allow working space.
+The front spring support cross member is available for service replacement.
+The old member may be removed from the frame by cutting the attaching rivets and welds, after removing other parts or assemblies to allow working space.

-When installing new frame members use hot rivets since they can be properly driven with hand tools.
+When installing a new frame member use hot rivets since they can be properly driven with hand tools.
 Cold driven rivets are not recommended because they cannot be securely driven with hand riveting tools.
 In places where hot rivets cannot be installed it is permissible to use finished bolts snugly fitted in reamed holes.
 Use lockwasher with bolts and draw nuts up tight.
 Weld a new member to adjacent members in the same manner that the replaced member was welded.

-After installation of any new frame member check the frame for proper alignment as described in paragraph 12-1.
+After installation of any new frame member, check the frame for proper alignment as described in paragraph 12-1.
 After any repairs or replacements in front end of frame be sure to check front wheel alignment (par.
 7-17).